Awakening to

 To help understand this more deeply, here are some examples of some other abstract nouns:

-None of these are a fixed state that are expected to be the same thing amongst everyone.
-Recognising their abstract nature is a part of people understanding that each of these things will be experienced subtly differently by every person.
+None of these are fixed states that are expected to be the same thing amongst everyone.
+Each of these things will be experienced subtly differently by every person, and that is part of their abstract nature.

 It’s not that these abstract nouns don’t exist – they are as real as concrete reality – it’s that they operate on a different level to the more physical and objective world.

-The level of nebulosity and intuitiveness to how abstract nouns are experienced, is an innate part of their nature.
-When teachers describe spiritual experiences like, for example, ‘the unfabricated’ or ‘mindfulness’ as if they are fixed qualities or concrete nouns, it can make it harder for people to access them because it loses touch with this intuitive element.
+The level of nebulosity and intuitiveness to how abstract nouns are experienced is an innate part of their nature.
+When teachers describe spiritual experiences like, for example, ‘the unfabricated’ or ‘enlightenment’ as if they are fixed qualities or concrete nouns, it can make it harder for people to access them because it loses touch with this intuitive element.

-There is another direction that people can go when talking about spiritual experience and that is that it is impossible to put it into words.
-There is some truth in this – many spiritual experiences go beyond what language or symbols are able to capture or transmit; however, increasing the clarity around how you describe and relate to things can open up new aspects of experience for yourself and other people.
+The opposite direction to overly reifying spiritual experiences is insisting that it is impossible to put it into words.
+There is some truth in this – many spiritual experiences go beyond what language or symbols are able to fully capture or transmit; however, increasing the clarity around how you describe and relate to things can open up new aspects of experience for yourself and other people.

-By putting words onto things you can be forced to deepen your sense of love and understanding of an experience, if only for your own deepening felt-sense of the thing.
+By putting words on things, you can be forced to deepen your sense of clarity and sensitivity to an experience.

 The area in which experiences become more concrete is when there is a scientifically validated way of testing and proving that a truth exists.
 Ideally across multiple people in the same way.

-Some examples that come to mind of things that will probably be able to be proved to be concrete nouns in spirituality are cessations and jhanas.
+Some examples of things that will probably be able to be proven to be concrete experiences in spirituality are cessations, jhanas, and heart states.

-In this way, I like to compare spiritual experiences that will be able to be studied to orgasms.
+In this way, I like to compare spiritual experiences to orgasms.

 When it comes to spirituality, creating an understanding of what certain states actually are in the body and how they manifest could be helpful in the same way.